National Cybersecurity Workforce Framework

 Over 1,300 formal written comments were received and additional feedback was also gathered in targeted focus groups.
 Over 90 organizations participated in the review and feedback process.
 These included multiple federal organizations (including agencies in DoD and the IC) as well as interagency federal groups such as the Federal Chief Information Officer Council, and state and local governments.
 Experts from private industry (e.g., CompTIA, C3, Dell, and IBM) also provided input.

-The Office of Personnel Management (OPM) will soon release a data element code, based on the framework, which requires Federal organizations to identify each cybersecurity professional's specialty area within Enterprise Human Resources Integration (EHRI).
+The Office of Personnel Management (OPM) will soon release a data element code, based on the Workforce Framework, which requires Federal organizations to identify each cybersecurity professional's specialty area within Enterprise Human Resources Integration (EHRI).

 What's next?
 Workforce Framework 2.0